katerina-tziala/my-weather-forecast/README.md

   - Maintain the code quality with ease

-- Implement End to End Testing //city forecast, weather forecast
+- Implement End to End Testing

 - Add Git Hooks to enforce and ensure the selected coding conventions and the quality of the app (tests)